 Crossovers optimize loudspeaker frequency response

-In all loudspeakers, the crossover is essential for creating a frequency response that is at accurate as possible.
+In all loudspeakers, the crossover is essential for creating an accurate frequency response.
 Frequency response is generally shown as frequency amplitude measured in decibels.
 Depicted graphically, frequency response is usually shown as a line.
-This line should ideally show as few spikes as possible as these will not lead to a harmonious sound.
+This line should ideally have as few spikes as possible as these will not lead to a harmonious sound.
 After all, the human ear is capable of detecting differences as small as one decibel, especially in the midrange.
 People who are used to listening to music on high-end loudspeakers will be especially sensitive to these differences.

-In reality, it’s impossible to achieve a a frequency response without any spikes, yet every loudspeaker manufacturer tries to approach a clean, or “linear”, frequency response to the greatest extent possible.
-High-end hi-fi loudspeakers shouldn’t deviate from reference levels by more than three decibels.
+In reality, it’s impossible to achieve a perfectly linear frequency response, but loudspeakers deserving of the name “hi-fi” shouldn’t deviate from reference levels by more than three decibels.
 For this, a high-quality crossover is required.
 Many high-end loudspeaker manufacturers will configure their own crossovers to be sure that the desired effect is achieved.

 All pictures: Property of Teufel Audio